-A command file for GDB is a file of lines that are GDB commands.
+A command file for GDB is a text file made of lines that are GDB commands.
 Comments (lines starting with #) may also be included.
 An empty line in a command file does nothing; it does not mean to repeat the last command, as it would from the terminal.